myaakoub93/Cyrptocurencies/README.md

 ### Clustering Cryptocurrencies Using K-means

-Used knowledge of the K-means algorithm, to create an elbow curve using hvPlot to find the best value for K from the pcs_df DataFrame.
-Then, used the K-means algorithm to predict the K clusters for the cryptocurrencies’ data.
+To complete this deliverable, the K-algorithm was applied in order to cluster the cryptocurencies using the PCA data using the following steps:
+- Creating an elbow curve to identify the best K-value
+- Making predictions on the cryptocurrency K-clusters
+- Lastly, producing a new DataFrame with the same index as crypto_df, but has the columns:
+  - Algorithm
+  - ProofType
+  - TotalCoinsMined
+  - TotalCoinSupply
+  - PC 1
+  - PC 2
+  - PC 3
+  - CoinName
+  - Class

 ### Visualizing Cryptocurencies Results